On the norms of the multiplication operators between weighted Bergman spaces: Proof of Theorem

 By (\ref{phi-1}), (\ref{phi-2}), (\ref{phi-3}), since $1<(\alpha+4)+2$, $2\lambda+2<(\alpha+3)+2<(\alpha+4)+2$, using again the third case of Lemma \ref{l-2}, we conclude that for some constant $M>0$ it holds that

 for all $r\in (0,1)$.
 The claim is proved. \end{proof}

 We continue with the proof of Proposition \ref{pro}.
 We only prove the case when $R$ belongs to the class $\mathcal{Q}_{III}$.
-As will be seen below, all other cases are covered by this proof.
-For a complex number $z$, we next will use $\arg z$ to denote a argument of $z$ with $\arg z \in (-\pi, \pi]$.
+As will be seen below, all other cases are covered in the following proof.
+For a complex number $z$, we next will use $\arg z$ to denote an argument of $z$ with $\arg z \in (-\pi, \pi]$.

 When $R$ belongs to the class $\mathcal{Q}_{III}$, let $\alpha+2<2\lambda<\alpha+3$.
 From Lemma \ref{l-2}, we get that